Gosford House: History

-Previous to ownership by 7th Earl of Wemyss in 1781 or 1784 (depending on the source), the property was held by the Murrays, Douglases, Sinclairs from 1458, by the Achesons from 1561, then by the Auchmutys from 1622 and then by the Wedderburn family in 1659.
+Before it came into the possession of the 7th Earl of Wemyss in 1781 or 1784 (depending on the source), the property was held by the Murrays, Douglases, Sinclairs from 1458, by the Achesons from 1561, then by the Auchmutys from 1622 and then by the Wedderburn family in 1659 upon being purchased by Sir Peter Wedderburn.

 Gosford was built by the 7th Earl between 1790 and 1800, to plans by the architect Robert Adam (1728–1792), who died before the house was completed.
 The 7th Earl is buried in the Wemyss Mausoleum on the estate.
 He is the only member of the family to be buried in this building, a pyramid-style structure (because of his role as Grand Master Mason of the Grand Lodge of Scotland), that is now category A listed.
 The 8th Earl inherited Gosford House.
 The property originally included the main block with flanking pavilions and colonnades.
 In the 1800s, damage from the damp air, aggravated by the use of sea sand, led the 8th Earl to demolish the wings.
 During 1830–1840, an earlier house on the property was rebuilt beside the stables.
 It was subsequently demolished.

 In 1891, 10th Earl, rebuilt the wings to designs by the architect William Young.
 The south wing contains the marble hall.

 In the 20th and 21st centuries

 Between the two great wars, the House was used as a hotel.
 During World War II, the British Army occupied the house, during which time part of the centre block was damaged by fire resulting from a party.
 Subsequent dry rot led to the roof being partly removed.
 It was re-roofed in 1987, and restoration of the central block is an ongoing process, which was progressed by Shelagh, Dowager Countess of Wemyss and March.
 The ponds in the policies were restored by James Charteris, 13th Earl of Wemyss who took over the family estate and title in December 2008 when his father died.
 Gosford can be seen from Edinburgh on a clear day.
 It is open to the public in the summer.
 The grounds contain an unusual and rare example of a Scottish curling house.

 A February 1971 report provided this summary of the House at the time:

 Classical double pile mansion, 2-storey with basement.
 William Young replaced Adam's pavilions with Baroque pavilion wings 1891, and reorientated entrance to S, added arcaded loggia to E and W elevations.
-Polished yellow ashlar with base course, channelled basement, impost course, full entablature with noulded cornice, blocking course with balustraded sections and decorative urns.
+Polished yellow ashlar with base course, channelled basement, impost course, full entablature with moulded cornice, blocking course with balustraded sections and decorative urns.
 Moulded architraves, lugged or pedimented windows to principal floors....
 The house contains a remarkable, extensive collection of paintings and porcelain.